-This ASHP-accredited PGY1 pharmacy residency program builds on the Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
+This ASHP-accredited PGY1 pharmacy residency program at Bozeman Health care sites builds on the Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
 Graduates of this program are eligible for board certification and postgraduate year two (PGY2) pharmacy residency training.

 - Attain positions as direct patient care clinicians.

 - Serve as vital members of a health care team.

 - Pursue PGY2 training in a focused area of practice if desired.

 Pharmacy mission: Providing safe, high-quality patient care in an atmosphere of professionalism, respect, and effective communication.